dart-lang/site-www/src/language/concurrency.md

 [`Stream`]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-async/Stream-class.html

+## Asynchronous programming

-## Types and syntax for asynchronous programming
+This section summarizes the different types and syntaxes of asynchronous programming in Dart.
 If you're already familiar with `Future`, `Stream`, and async-await, then you can skip ahead to the [isolates section][].